Hábitat para la Humanidad Guatemala

 Habitat for Humanity in Guatemala

-Established in 1979 with the purpose of improving the lives of low-income families in Guatemala through the construction of adequate, affordable housing, Habitat for Humanity Guatemala was the first Habitat organization in the Latin America and Caribbean region.
-Since the construction of its first home in Aguacatán, Huehuetenango over 30 years ago, Habitat Guatemala has served more than 50,000 families and has extended its work to each of the country’s 22 states.
+Founded in 1979, Habitat for Humanity Guatemala was the first Habitat organization in the Latin America and Caribbean region.
+Since the construction of its first home in Aguacatán, Huehuetenango, Habitat Guatemala has served more than 61,000 families in need of housing solutions.